 Specifically, your daily caloric intake should consist of 60 to 75 percent fat, 15 to 30 percent protein and 5 to 10 percent carbs.
 After 3 or 4 days of eating 20 grams or less of carbs, your body supposedly enters a metabolic state called ketosis.
 When in ketosis, your body stops burning sugar and carbs for energy and starts burning through your fat reserves.

 It sounded easy enough.
 I mean how bad can giving up pizza actually be?
-SPOILER: Hard AF.
+(Spoiler: Hard AF.)
 But severe carb-deprivation side effects aside, keto has also given me some pretty impressive results.

 Here’s a rundown of my first 10 days on the increasingly popular keto diet.

-Since the keto diet isn’t exactly, on-the-go friendly, I meal prepped the day before so my breakfasts and lunches would be ready for the week.
+Because the keto diet isn’t exactly, on-the-go friendly, I meal prepped the day before so my breakfasts and lunches would be ready for the week.
 I made a batch of bacon, egg and spinach muffins, stocked up on salad supplies and was ready to get this thing started.

 Breakfast: One egg muffin consisting of one egg, one slice of bacon, a handful of spinach, a little shredded cheese and salt and pepper